fbrulotte/backbone-marionette-tree-view/README.md

 The nodes children are displayed inside the tag containing the `children` class but you can modify it by overriding the `childViewContainer` when extending the node.

 ## Changelog
+##### Version 1.2.0
+- Model events have now a more appropriate callback associated to them
+- Added the 'error' model event and the associated callback that updates the view
+- Added support for a new attribute in the model indicating its number of children: use default nbChildren or use your prefererd name and pass it in the options when creating a new TreeView (Ex : nbChildrenAttrName: 'nbSubFiles')
+- Visibility of the node's icons is now based on the node's number of children attribute
+- Fixed a bug where the expand icon would show (instead of collapse icon) on expanded nodes when initializing a tree with nodes that have children
+- Completed tests with http://jasmine.github.io/ for src\js\node.js and src\js\tree.js, they can be found at  test\unit\spec\

 ##### Version 1.1.0
 - Add expand/collapse event